 Make sure you’re happy with your team and predictions before qualifying begins!

-In the event of two or more Fantasy teams scoring equal points for a Grand Prix then the winner for that Grand Prix will go to the team who registered first for the Fantasy Grand Prix game (league tables are in this order when teams are on equal points).
+In the event of two or more Fantasy teams scoring equal points for a Grand Prix then the winner for that Grand Prix will go to the team who spent the least money.
+If this is also tied then it will go to team with the most race points (opposed to prediction points).

-These are your own mini World Championships where you can create your own private league to play against friends, family or colleagues.
-You can create and join as many as you like and they make Fantasy Grand Prix even more fun.
+These are your own mini Championships where you can create your own private league to play against friends, family or colleagues.
+You can create and join up to 3 additional leagues.

 Simply head to ‘Friends Leagues’ click to ‘Create your own Friends League’ – then give it a name and the league will be created.
 You’ll be presented with a passcode which you can then share with your friends so they can join your league too.

 To join an existing league, find out the passcode off someone else who’s already in it (or the creator) and then head to Friends Leagues, click to join an existing league, enter the passcode.
 Easy peasy.

 There are also Public Leagues, which work in the same way, but anyone can join – no code required.

 If the 2018 season sees any driver changes then the driver lists will be updated and everyone who had the original driver, will inherit the new driver. (drivers are not added, merely replaced – i.e. if Toro Rosso change Hartley for another driver, his points and results will be inherited by his replacement.

 Further to these statements, we reserve the right to alter rules and format as we see fit although we hope to not have to do this.